yccheok/jstock/README.txt

 =============
 version 1.0.4
 =============
-1. Bug fixed on Stock Database Dialog.
-The displayed stock and symbol is now associated with the same stock.

-2. Bug fixed on Malaysia stock market.
-5148.KL is being included into database.
+1. [2567297] Feature added.
+Having seconds/ minutes/ hour selection for scanning speed.

+2. [2567292] Feature added.
+India Stock Market Support.

-3. [2503260] Bug fixed.
+2. [2503260] Bug fixed.
 Get all stocks from a country is slow and buggy.
 Denmark, France, Germany, Italy, Norway, Spain, Sweden, UnitedKingdom and UnitedState stock market information are now accurate.
 All their database are most update to date by using Yahoo search engine.

-4. [2567297] Feature added.
-Having seconds/ minutes/ hour selection for scanning speed.
+3. [2617125] Bug fixed.
+Market Index Display Wrong.

+4. Bug fixed on Stock Database Dialog.
+The displayed stock and symbol is now associated with the same stock.

+5. Bug fixed on Malaysia stock market.
+5148.KL is being included into database.

 =============
 version 1.0.3